micmejia/bible-dump/AMPC/Luke/Luke 6.md

-Blessed (happy--[^h]with life-joy and satisfaction in God's favor and salvation, apart from your outward condition--and [^i]to be envied) are you who hunger _and_ seek with eager desire now, for you shall be filled _and_ completely satisfied!
-Blessed (happy--[^j]with life-joy and satisfaction in God's favor and salvation, apart from your outward condition--and [^k]to be envied) are you who weep _and_ sob now, for you shall laugh!
+Blessed (happy--with life-joy and satisfaction in God's favor and salvation, apart from your outward condition--and to be envied) are you who hunger _and_ seek with eager desire now, for you shall be filled _and_ completely satisfied!
+Blessed (happy--with life-joy and satisfaction in God's favor and salvation, apart from your outward condition--and to be envied) are you who weep _and_ sob now, for you shall laugh!